hozana/slack-when-ready/README.md

 ## Linux / OS X :

-Clone this repository and run slac
+Clone this repository and run ./slack-when-ready in the root directory.